imarc/boilerplate-archived/README.md

 interface elements that web authors can use as a starting point during frontend development.
 Most of these are powered via SASS mixins found in the `_components.scss` file.
-Some components also rely on JavaScript plugins in addition to mixins.
+Some components also rely on JavaScript plugins in addition to or instead of the mixins.
 Relevant JavaScript is found in the `js` directory.

 ## Using components in a project

 Include `_components.scss` into your `styles.scss` file.
 All component mixins should be called from the main `styles.scss` file.
-In other words, do not edit the `_components.scss` file on a project-by-project basis.
-Out of the box, we have grouped all component instances in a dedicated section within the `styles.scss` file, but feel free to call components from relevant areas in your stylesheet.

 ### Custom arguments